 It’s likely that every time you leave the house, you’re spending money and those amounts are sometimes very small.
 But $5 is $5, and every little bit counts.

 You don’t have to skip it entirely but that old wive’s tale about breakfast being the most important meal of the day is bunk.
 You won’t go into “starvation mode” and wreck your metabolism if you skip one meal.
-I’ve never eaten breakfast because I’m not hungry until a few hours after waking and my BMI is stellar.
+I’ve never eaten breakfast because I’m not hungry until a few hours after waking.

 For those types of “food court” meals, don’t get a tea or soda, drink water.
 Water that you brought in your re-fillable bottle from home because sometimes water is more expensive than a crummy soda.